shahaklevi/StreamCherry/Wiki/Android-Guide.md

-# 📱 Android App – UI Examples
+# 📱 Android App – Guide

 This document presents a visual walkthrough of the Android application's main screens and features, arranged in the typical user flow.